wp-cli/handbook/pull-requests.md

 * **Then** the end result should be X (and Y and Z).

 Before running the functional tests, you'll need a MySQL (or MariaDB) user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.

-The database can be setup by running `composer prepare-tests` Is should create the database and the user.
+The database can be set up by running `composer prepare-tests`.
+This will create the database and the user and configure the necessary privileges.
+Note that this operation is not needed for every test run, it only needs to be run the first time for the initial setup.

 Then, to run the entire test suite: